Written by Michael VanDerLaan

 Now that we have picked the proper target, it might seem that the pace at which you hit the putt is going to determine whether we actually have the right speed or not.
 But before we get to that, there’s something that is actually more important and an actual prerequisite before you start worrying about pace or tempo of your stroke, and that is: quality contact.

-What constitutes quality contact on a putt is a golf ball that is hit near the center of the face i.e. not off the heel or toe, and not off the bottom of the blade, and that starts rolling as soon as possible without hopping.
-Hopping off of the club face can result either from adding too much loft and launching the ball in the air OR from de-lofting the putter and driving the ball into the turf.
+What constitutes quality contact on a putt is a golf ball that is hit near the center of the face i.e. not off the heel or toe, and not off the bottom of the blade, and that the ball starts rolling as soon as possible without hopping.
+Hopping off of the club face can result either from adding too much loft and launching the ball in the air or from de-lofting the putter and driving the ball into the turf.

 RELATED: Golf Essentials For Beginners